LuisThiamNye/ButteryTaskbar2/README.md

 Save space on your screen by hiding the taskbar when it's not needed.
 This goes beyond the built-in auto-hide feature; it prevents the taskbar being shown by the mouse cursor.
 To reveal the taskbar, press the Windows key to open the Start menu.

+**New:** Don't want to use the keyboard?
+Now you can scroll with the mouse at the bottom of the screen to show the Start menu as well!

 This is the successor to the original [Buttery Taskbar](https://github.com/CrypticButter/ButteryTaskbar) where you will find further rationale for this program.
 Version 2 has lower CPU and memory usage, and should work more reliably overall.

 ## Features and behaviour